 Being a CEO may seem like the easiest job in the world, but in fact it is a position of great responsibility if you are doing it properly.

-Even entrepreneurs as experienced and successful as Reuben Singh has had to learn that lesson the hard way at times.
+Even entrepreneurs as experienced and successful as Reuben Singh has had to learn the responsibility of a CEO the hard way.
 And they are not alone.
 Nearly every great business success was built on the foundations of failure.

 Sometimes it happens at an early stage, other times it can hit you well down the track, perhaps as a result of too much diversification or trying to expand too rapidly.
 Even a very mature and apparently stable business can be brought to its knees by poor judgment.
 Enron is a great example.